-Opening the closet door I found a row of brand new winter clothing.
+Opening the closet door, I found a row of brand new winter clothing.
 All of it was in simple colors, no patterns.
 I looked for a company name in the clothing, but all the name tags had been torn out.
 So, the clothes were from a corporation, but no one around here wanted to admit to it.

 After a nice hot shower, which I realized I had been missing for the past couple of weeks, I put on some clothes and took out the artic jacket.
 Before I left, I checked the computer on my desk.
-It was as I ha assumed.
+It was as I had assumed.
 There was an island wide network, but I had very limited access.
 I was sure there was Internet access outside of Kodiak Island, but I could not find it.

 I made my way over to the lodge.
-On the way I noticed other large sheds with slanted roofs.
+On the way, I noticed other large sheds with slanted roofs.
 Some of the sheds were bigger than others.
-The lodge was a massive three story a-frame building.
+The lodge was a massive three-story a-frame building.
 The front of it was mostly glass.
 I could not see inside for the tinting was up to block the setting sun.

-Once inside I was greeted by an unexpected scene.
+Once inside, I was greeted by an unexpected scene.
 On the main floor were over two hundred men, women, and children.
 It looked like an old fashion Christmas picture.
 Everyone was talking and laughing.
 They were eating dinner and enjoying each other’s company.
 I was expecting a military scene of people getting ready for battle, not children running through the crowd, laughing and squealing.

 My attention was caught by Jason waving me over to him a couple of tables away.
 He then yelled to me to go get some food.
 The serving line was off to my left.

-I picked up a plate and a tray and moved along the line of amazing food.
+I picked up a plate and a tray moving along the line of amazing food.
 There were fresh fruits and vegetables.
-Where were they getting so much out of season fruits and vegetables?
+Where were they getting so many out of season fruits and vegetables?
 I knew this was supposed to feed two hundred people, but not even in the AppleGates Union did we have this much for the citizens.
 There were all kinds of meats, fish, chicken, and beef.
 There were so many types of breads.
 Overwhelmed by what was in front of me, I started grabbing everything I could stack on my plate.
 I was not about to pass up this kind of opportunity.

-I carefully made my way over to Jason, with my treasured pile of food.
+I carefully made my way over to Jason with my treasured pile of food.
 While I was sitting, Jason and his companion were giggling at the mound of food I placed on the table.
-Sitting down I chomped a wheat roll in half.
+Sitting down, I chomped a wheat roll in half.

 Jason placed his hand on the woman’s hand next to him and smiled at her.
 “John, this is my wife, Amanda.”